orangedude27/QStratus/README.md

 ## Project Status

-Stratus was developed by a team of Oregon State University students as a senior capstone project.
-It was released in May 2026, and is no longer actively developed or hosted publicly.
+Stratus was originally developed by a team of Oregon State University students as a senior capstone project, released in May 2026.
+The hosted public instance is no longer running, but the project is actively maintained as a self-hostable platform.
+Work is ongoing to support local-first deployment with Docker and GPU passthrough for fully remote browser-based gaming sessions.